131—

 Some people I test, are adamant that they are severely intolerant to gluten or dairy, but either these don’t appear significantly on their list, or they don’t appear at all.
 This could be because they have avoided this food-group for a period of time, and are therefore no longer intolerant.
 Or, it can be because they associate their health issue with gluten or dairy, when in fact it’s something else they regularly consume, but would never have considered!

 Note: You may be surprised to learn that potato and onion are severe food intolerances for many people!
-In a lot of cases these two veges are affecting peoples health more than gluten & dairy!
+In a lot of cases these two veggies are affecting peoples health more than gluten & dairy!

 Vegetables